guardian/content-api-models/README.md

 $ sbt release
 ```

-will publish to Maven Central via Sonatype.
+will publish to [Maven Central](http://search.maven.org/) via Sonatype.
 You will need Sonatype credentials and a PGP key.
+It can take up to 2hrs to show up in search.